 Internet of Things.
 Smart devices.
 The connected factory.
 These are all phrases that we have heard more and more in recent years — and for good reason.
 They describe technology that is driving the cutting edge and future of manufacturing.
-IIoT stands for the Industrial Internet of Things.
-IIoT can be considered a shorthand summary of these advances, comprising and underlying the technology and tactics that will be at the forefront of industrial processes for years to come.
+IIoT stands for the Industrial Internet of Things, and it refers to a rapidly growing network of connected industrial sensors, equipment and systems that transform how manufacturers operate.

 When asking “What does IIoT mean?” the answer can include several components — based on the application at hand, the machinery in use, and the goals and needs of the organization.